ReSearchITEng/kubeadm-playbook/README.md

 - "--tags reset" -> which resets the cluster in a safe matter (first removes all helm chars, then cleans all PVs/NFS, drains nodes, etc.)
 - "--tags helm_reset" -> which removes all helm charts, and resets the helm.
 - "--tags cluster_sanity" -> which does, of course, cluster_sanity and prints cluster details (no changes performed)

+## Playbooks
+site.yml -> holds all tasks, including reset, install, post_deploy (overlay network, charts install), sanity;
+This way, site.yml should be for install install of the cluster (where all steps are required).
+One may use site.yml for maintenance, but always use the tags for the desired actions (on top of keeping only primary-master and desired machines for which actions are targeted)

+The below playbooks are subsets of the site.yml:
+- all_install.yml -> holds install tasks only (no reset), but for all types of machines (
+- all_reset.yml -> reset kubernetes related packages and k8s setups in all machines in the inventory)
+- only_nodes_only_install.yml -> runs only install actions only on nodes in the inventory (nothing on masters)
+- only_secondaryMasters_only_install.yml -> runs install actions only on secondary-masters present in the inventory (and nothing on primary-masters or nodes)

 ## Check the installation of dashboard
 The output should have already presented the required info (or run again: `ansible-playbook -i hosts site.yml --tags cluster_sanity`).